DJDlauzy/D-Jays-Quote-Generator-/README.md

 ## Got Ideas?
 Fork the project and make it yours!
 Some fun ideas:
-- Add a button to share quotes on X.
+- Add a button to share quotes on X or other things :3
 - Make the quote card glow on hover.
 - Build a favorites list for quotes you love.
 Submit your changes via pull requests—I’d love to see what you create!

-## Shoutout
+## D-Jay!
-This app was made by me, DJDlauzy, just for folks like you to have fun with.
+This app was made by me, DJDlauzy, just for goobers like you! to have fun with.
 Swing by [https://djaysspace.carrd.co](https://djaysspace.carrd.co) to see more of my stuff!